 A quick way to program the customizable buttons (and to access the Custom Option level in general) is to use the short-cut as follows:

-- 1) Press the MENU button. - Then press the USER button.
+1) Press the MENU button.

+2) Then press the USER button.

-This directly accesses the "Custom options" level in the menu and the "User button function" item.
+This directly accesses the "Custom options" level in the menu where you can access the desired option for a setting change.